yeti-switch/doc/en/web-interface/equipment/gateways.rst

     .. _gateway_fake_180_timer:

 Fake 180 timer
     Allows to set up timer for 183 SIP messages with SDP.
-If there is no 183 message during this timer, SEMS would send 180 message forsibly.
+If there is no 183 message during this timer, SEMS would send 180 message forcibly.

 Allow 1xx without to tag
     Allows behavior, which violates RFC, when YETI will process 1xx responses without To-tag.